 - School supplies: calculators, pencils, glue sticks, chalkboard chalk, chalkboard erasers, spiral notebooks, good pencil sharpeners, backpacks

 - Art supplies: washable paint, individual Elmer’s glue, craft glitter, white poster board, seasonally oriented crafts, pipe cleaners

 - Household items: plastic reusable cups, paper towels, Clorox wipes, disinfectant spray, sponges, dish soap, hand soap, toilet paper, 13-gallon trash bags

 - Outside activities: soccer balls, soccer ball pump, sidewalk chalk, jump ropes, Frisbees

 - Books: children’s books, young adult

-Residents of the Glen Haven, Ashton Woods, and Oakwood Forest Complexes and the surrounding community.
+Residents of the Glen Haven, Legacy Crossing, and Oakwood Forest Complexes and the surrounding community.

-Local university service learning students, interns, community volunteers and the United Way of Greater Greensboro.
+Local university service-learning students, interns, community volunteers, the Kinder Morgan Foundation, and the United Way of Greater Greensboro.